rbisewski/ratpoison_minus/README.md

 There is a bit of code cleanup / commenting in this version, as an attempt was made to organize some of the files into proper modules.

-I had consider porting parts of it to Xcb, but the current codebase has a level of dependency hell that is difficult to work around without investing hundreds of additional hours.
+I had considered porting parts of it to Xcb, but the current codebase has a level of dependency hell that is difficult to work around without investing hundreds of additional hours.